cedro-gasque/cedro-gasque.github.io/_posts/2020-1-23-demo-post.md

 ---
 layout: post
 title: Power Creep
-subtitle: A brief study on how cards have become quantifiably better over time in the game "Magic: the Gathering".
+subtitle: A brief study on how creatures have become quantifiably better over time in the game "Magic: the Gathering".
 image: /img/gray-ogre.png
 ---

-# My Page
+# Intro

 ## Goes Down Here